7 Fintech development skills every developer must have

 The fintech industry specializes in disruptive innovations that are redefining financial services, reshaping the financial landscape, and pushing traditional-only models out of the market.
 Fintech democratizes finance in many ways, making it more accessible to both personal and commercial users, and taking the guesswork out of financial decision-making.

 The behavior and habits of fintech users have changed significantly since the pandemic and will continue to change in the near future.
-The popularity of various payment systems (contactless payments, e-wallets, and online payments), and financial literacy and consumer knowledge of fintech products, has skyrocketed.
+The popularity of various payment systems (contactless payments, e-wallets, and online payments), financial literacy, and consumer knowledge of fintech products, has skyrocketed.

 This, without a doubt, creates a demand for people with fundamentally new knowledge and abilities required for fintech.